stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 With Stormpath, you can offload repetitive security-sensitive logic to Stormpath and get back to building your application's core functionality.
 Never worry about storing passwords again!

-The PHP SDK can be found on [Github](https://github.com/stormpath/stormpath-sdk-php).
+The Stormpath PHP SDK can be found on [Github](https://github.com/stormpath/stormpath-sdk-php).

 {% docs note %}
-The PHP SDK is built upon Zend's note of a Service and is thus only compatible with version *2.2* and higher of the [Zend Framework|http://framework.zend.com/].
+The PHP SDK is compatible with PHP version *5.3* and higher.
+The sample codes of this documentation are based on version *1.0.0.beta* of the PHP SDK.
 {% enddocs %}

 ***